The Torrid B-Town Affair That Catapulted Ashok Kumar To Stardom

 (The writer is a journalist, content developer and a screenwriter who believes in the insanity of words, in print or otherwise.
 Follow him on Twitter: @RanjibMazumder)

 (This story is from The Quint’s archive and was first published on December 10, 2015.
-It is now being republished to mark Ashok Kumar’s death anniversary.)
+It is now being republished to mark Ashok Kumar’s birth anniversary.)